liliangxiao/liliangxiao.github.io/_posts/2025-10-01-life-purpose.markdown

 4. **My Solution: The "Minimum Acceptable Level"**
     Therefore, the key is not to endlessly seek more in every area.
 Instead, we should aim to satisfy each layer of needs only to its **minimum acceptable level**.
 This creates a stable base, allowing us to safely pursue the next level without the lower ones collapsing.

-5. **My Final Philosophy: Harmony Through Conscious Sacrifice**
+5. **My Final Philosophy: Harmony Through Conscious Sacrifice to get as higher as possible**
     This leads to my ultimate view: true harmony among all needs is achieved through conscious balance.
-This means we must willingly "suffer" or restrain our lower needs (like comfort and material excess) to better fulfill our higher purposes (like growth and creativity).
+This means we must willingly "suffer" or restrain our lower needs (like comfort and material excess) to better fulfill our higher purposes (like growth and self-fulfillment).

     **This is the way of the ascetic (苦行僧).
 It is not about rejection, but about smart management.**

-### A Modern Metaphor: Managing Your Inner Computer
+### A Modern Metaphor: Managing Your Inner Computer to run with higher capabilitiy

 Think of your mind and body as a powerful computer.